aarora79/compile-llm-for-aws-silicon/README.md

     source activate awschips_py310;
     pip install -r requirements.txt
     ```
-1. Clone this repo on the EC2 VM.

 1. Change directory to the code repo directory.
 1. Run the `download_compile_deploy.sh` script using the following command.
 This script will do a bunch of things:
     1. Download the model from Hugging Face.